mottaquikarim/pycontent/content/topics/loops.md

   print('Done.') # foo
 ```

-Here, `i == 'bar'` evaluates to `True` during the second iteration.
+In the second loop, `i == 'bar'` evaluates to `True` during the second iteration.
 Even though the third and fourth iterations could have printed when evaluated by the conditional, the `break` executed before the loop got there.
 Therefore, the loop did not exhaust all viable iterations and it does not trigger the `else` statement.

 ### Infinite Loop Example